 Craft brewing is booming around Australia, and the few brewing vocational training courses on offer are always fully booked.
-Janie Butterworth from Beer Garden Brewing, considers the brewing course offered by TAFE SA an important step in her journey to commercial success.
-"The technical focus of the Certificate III means that we have the capability to produce award winning, world class beer in our beautiful but isolated part of the world".
+Janie Butterworth from Beer Garden Brewing, said the brewing course offered by TAFE SA was an important step in her journey to commercial success, "The technical focus of the Certificate III means that we have the capability to produce award winning, world class beer in our beautiful but isolated part of the world."

-Another graduate of the same course, Lachy Mutton, Head Brewer and Owner of Little Rippa Brewing

 Another graduate of the same course, Lachy Mutton, Head Brewer and Owner of Little Rippa Brewing Company, said "The course helped me to produce more consistent products and expand my business to a commercial level operation."